enpleinair23/monetuk/src/data/returnpolicy/returnpolicy.md

 ---
 TitleOne: 'Returns Eligibility'
-DescriptionOne: 'We accept returns for unworn, unwashed, and undamaged products within [number of days] days of the original purchase date.
+DescriptionOne: 'We accept returns for unworn, unwashed, and undamaged products within 14 days of the original purchase date.
 To be eligible for a return, the product must be in its original condition, with all tags attached and in its original packaging.'

 TitleTwo: 'Initiating a Return'
-DescriptionTwo: 'To initiate a return, please contact our customer service team at [Customer Service Email/Phone Number] to request a Return Authorization (RA) number.
+DescriptionTwo: 'To initiate a return, please contact our customer service team at contact@monetuk.com to request a Return Authorization (RA) number.
 Clearly mark the RA number on the outside of the package when returning the item.'

 TitleThree: 'Return Shipping'